lentzi90/playground/slides/kamaji-metal3-presentation/README.md

 <!-- .slide: class="l-cover" -->
 # But doesn't having many clusters make management harder?
 #### Should we just have bigger clusters with real CP machines?
 Note: This is totally a valid concern, since managing multiple clusters is difficult.
-CAPI allows you to provision and manage the clusters life cycles from a central management cluser, but it does not help application level LCM on the member clusters.
+CAPI allows you to provision and manage the clusters life cycles from a central management cluser, but it has only limited application level LCM on the member clusters.
 So, if having big, normal cluster with multiple workers works for you, then it's great.
 However, let's consider an example usecase.
+A big reason for having multiple clusters is also multi-tenancy.
+Sharing one big cluster will always be less safe and have more drawbacks compared to having your own cluster.
 ---
 # Problem
 - Multiple Baremetal hosts